 File Form 1099-CAP, Changes in Corporate Control and Capital Structure, for shareholders of a corporation if control of the corporation was acquired or it underwent a substantial change in capital structure.
-Revised Temporary Regulations section 1.6043-4T(b) requires you to report this information to the IRS and to shareholders on Form 1099-CAP.
 Form 1099-CAP is furnished to shareholders who receive cash, stock, or other property from an acquisition of control or a substantial change in capital structure.